CTU-IIG/thermocam-pcb/README.md

       --save-img-period=SECS Period for saving an image with POIs to "save-img-dir".
                              1s by default.
-  -t, --track-points         Turn on tracking of points.
+  -t, --track-points[=once]  Turn on tracking of points.
+If "once" is
-  -v, --load-video=FILE      Load and process video instead of camera feed -w, --webserver            Start webserver to display image and
+                             specified, tacking happens only for the first image.
+This allows faster processing if the board doesn't move.
-                             temperatures.
+  -v, --load-video=FILE      Load and process video instead of camera feed -w, --webserver            Start webserver to display image and temperatures.

   -?, --help                 Give this help list
       --usage                Give a short usage message -V, --version              Print program version